-The land at the head of Farm Cove was, as its name suggests, the location for the dawn of agriculture in Australia with the creation of the Government farm in 1788 covering "six acres of wheat, eight of barley, and six acres of other grain"1 on the eastern side of the creek which flowed down into the centre of the cove (see Fig. 1).2 The poor soil soon caused this purpose to shift to the more fertile land around Parramatta.3 The date traditionally used to signify the birth of the Royal Botanic Gardens in Sydney, is 13 June 1816, the day Mrs Macquarie's Road was completed.4
+The land at the head of Farm Cove operated as a Government farm in 1788, covering "six acres of wheat, eight of barley, and six acres of other grain"1 on the eastern side of the creek which flowed down into the centre of the cove (see Fig. 1).2 The poor soil soon caused this purpose to shift to the more fertile land around Parramatta.3 The date traditionally used to signify the birth of the Royal Botanic Gardens in Sydney, is 13 June 1816, the day Mrs Macquarie's Road was completed.4

 Governor Lachlan Macquarie issued instructions in his own hand, to “Private Charles Fraser of the 46th Regiment of Foot, Botanist and Gardener” relaying Private Fraser’s part in the expedition led by John Oxley to trace the course of the Lachlan River.5 Referred to as ‘Colonial Botanist’,6 Fraser was to collect “rare and new plants and seeds” for Governor Lachlan Macquarie (see Figs. 2-3),7 while assisting the King’s Botanist, Allan Cunningham, who had been sent to New South Wales with instructions from famed Botanist Sir Joseph Banks, to send specimens back to England.8 Although there had been plantings made before 1816,9 many of Fraser’s specimens from this and other expeditions presumably helped establish the Gardens as distinguished from crops.